johnjasa/dt-qp-py-project/README.md

 - I am currently using python 3.9, and spyder as the IDE [https://www.spyder-ide.org/](https://www.spyder-ide.org/).

 ## Python Dependencies
-- Numpy, Scipy, Matplotlib, and OSQP are the current packages that are being used
+- Numpy, Scipy, Matplotlib,pyoptsparse, and OSQP are the current packages that are being used
 - mat4py needed to load matfiles in fowt example